NOTE: Art. 875.1 eff. until Aug. 1, 2022. See Acts 2021, No. 313.

 reduced to a civil money judgment in favor of the person to whom restitution is owed, which

-may be enforced in the same manner as provided for the execution of judgments pursuant to
+may be enforced in the same manner as provided for the execution of judgments in the Code

-the Code of Civil Procedure.
-For any civil money judgment ordered under this Article, the
+of Civil Procedure.
+For any civil money judgment ordered under this Article, the clerk shall

-clerk shall send notice of the judgment to the last known address of the person to whom the
+send notice of the judgment to the last known address of the person to whom the restitution

 G. The provisions of this Article shall apply only to defendants convicted of offenses